-You should read this pricing supplement together with the accompanying prospectus, as supplemented by the accompanying prospectus supplement relating to our Series A medium-term notes of which these notes are a part, and the more detailed information contained in the accompanying product supplement and the accompanying underlying supplement.
-This pricing supplement, together with the documents listed below, contains the terms of the notes and supersedes all other prior or contemporaneous oral statements as well as any other written materials including preliminary or indicative pricing terms, correspondence, trade ideas, structures for implementation, sample structures, fact sheets, brochures or other educational materials of ours.
-You should carefully consider, among other things, the matters set forth in the "Risk Factors" sections of the accompanying product supplement and the accompanying underlying supplement, as the notes involve risks not associated with conventional debt securities.
-We urge you to consult your investment, legal, tax, accounting and other advisers before you invest in the notes.
+You should read this disclosure supplement together with the accompanying disclosure statement and the accompanying underlying supplement.
+This disclosure supplement, together with the documents listed below, contains the terms of the CDs and supersedes all other prior or contemporaneous oral statements as well as any other written materials, including preliminary or indicative pricing terms, correspondence, trade ideas, structures for implementation, sample structures, fact sheets, brochures or other educational materials of ours and, to the extent of any inconsistency, any certificate of deposit disclosure statement produced and furnished by any unaffiliated dealer.
+You should carefully consider, among other things, the matters set forth in "Risk Factors" in the accompanying disclosure statement and "Risk Factors" in the accompanying underlying supplement, as the CDs involve risks not associated with conventional certificates of deposit.
+We urge you to consult your investment, legal, tax, accounting and other advisers before you invest in the CDs.